pren1/Artificial_dd/README.md

 Please keep this repo **private**, and please notice that this is **not** an open-source software currently.

+### Update

+Now run:

+python3 open_listen_server.py

+To catch danmaku and do evaluation in a new thread!

 ### 📃 Introduction

 A software that can send context-based fake danmaku.